actions-marketplace-validations/Monster0506_Static-Site-Generator/README.md

 - and more content
 ```

 The action reads `title` and `date` from the frontmatter.
-The value of `date` must be a string that TOML can parse as a date, for example `'2026-01-05'`.
+The value of `date` must be a string or UNIX epoch time in seconds that TOML can parse as a date, for example `'2026-01-05'`.

 If a post has no `date` value, the action still builds the post.
 The post page does not show a published-date line.